top of page

 • Distribution of the Universal Nut Sheller device to prevent exposure to toxins and support income generation for women and children shelling peanuts by hand

-• Construction of a Maison de la Jeunesse, a village youth center
+• Construction of a Maison de la Jeunesse, a village youth center (including building nearby toilet house)

 • Vehicles, tools and supplies for the collection and disposal of litter in villages